MythicAgents/Medusa/README.md

 # Medusa

-Medusa is a cross-platform agent written in Python 3.8.
+Medusa is a cross-platform agent compatible with both Python 3.8 and Python 2.7.

 ## Installation
 To install Medusa, you'll need Mythic installed on a remote computer.
 You can find installation instructions for Mythic at the [Mythic project page](https://github.com/its-a-feature/Mythic/).